Privacy Policy

 The type of personal data we collect will depend on your interaction with us.

-Important: You should only provide sensitive personal data (e.g., criminal record details or diversity information) where requested and relevant.
+Important: You should only provide sensitive personal data, such as criminal record details or diversity information, where requested and relevant.
 Where we require sensitive personal data, we will only process it where permitted under UK GDPR and the Data Protection Act 2018.

 Suppliers and Service Providers